d4v1-sudo/Geolocation-geonames.txt-API/README.md

 ### all.py

-To search for anything in the database, use the following input format: `<x,y>` for coordinates (in decimal format) or `<any-string>` for a string.
+To search for anything in the database, use the following input format: `x,y` for coordinates (in decimal format) or `'Any string'` for a string.
 If you search for a coordinate, the script will retrieve the nearest coordinate's location and its information.
-If the search is for a string, the script will retrieve all locations and their information from the database that contain this string.
+If the search is for a string, the script will retrieve all locations and their information from the database that contain this searched string.

 ### convert.py